 - Price: Free

-For tourists looking to experience authentic Japanese food, the busy 5-block long market is an excellent place to check out.
+For tourists looking to experience authentic Japanese food, one of the best things you can do is check out the busy 5-block long Nishiki Market.

 Despite how huge it is and the possible language barrier, one of the best things to do in Kyoto is to check out the Nishiki Market.